hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 This is a complete configuration that Terraform can apply.
 In the following sections you will review each block of the configuration in more detail.

-Cloud Shell automatically set the `project` and `project_id` attributes to the one you selected in the previous step.
+Cloud Shell automatically sets the `project_id` attribute to the one you selected in the previous step.
 You can review a list of your projects in the [cloud resource manager](https://console.cloud.google.com/cloud-resource-manager)